 My DIY Eurorack case

-However, I am not a fan of this configuration and I will replace the 100W module with two 70W modules.
-The fan will remain in place but will probably only be used in summer when the temperature in my tiny homestudio exceeds 25°C.
+To address this, I installed a fan that effectively reduces the temperature by nearly 10°C. However, I’m not entirely satisfied with this setup.
+I plan to replace the 100W module with two 70W modules.
+The fan will remain but will likely only be needed during the summer when the temperature in my small studio exceeds 25°C.

 The kit